Oink70/Bootstrap/README.md

  - Use notarization data for chain validity checking.
  - Add option to verify the last x blocks if reindex and resync is inactive and supply that info on the webpage.
  - make the sleep periods conditional, based on the wait reason.
- - Add info on webpage on *Genesis synchronized* or *Reindexed*.
  - Make new templates in line with the Verus website style.
- - Make zip and tarball optional, defaulting to tarball.
  - Whatever else springs to mind.